sleepymalc/VSCode-LaTeX-Inkscape/README.md

 </p>

 <p align="center"><b><i>
-	A way to integrate LaTeX, VS Code, and Inkscape in macOS
+	A way to integrate LaTeX, VS Code, and Inkscape in macOS.
 </i></b></p>

 ## Table of Content <!-- omit in toc -->